JuliaLang/julia/README.md

 * `cov` and `cor` don't allow keyword arguments anymore.
 Loading Compat defines compatibility methods for the new API. [#13465](https://github.com/JuliaLang/julia/pull/13465)

 * On versions of Julia that do not contain a Base.Threads module, Compat defines a Threads module containing a no-op `@threads` macro.

+* `Base.SingleAsyncWork` is now `Base.AsyncCondition`
+  Compat provides an unexported `Compat.AsyncCondition` type that is aliased to `Base.SingleAsyncWork` on Julia 0.3 and 0.4 and `Base.AsyncCondition` on Julia 0.5.

 ## New types